 On this page

 Tractors with front-end loaders are often involved in accidents.
+Adding a front end loader changes the tractor’s centre of gravity.
 When a loader is raised, the tractor's centre of gravity is raised and moved forward.
 The tractor's stability is reduced; thus, increasing the chance of overturning.

 - Ensure that everyone is well back from the tractor when operating a front-end loader.

 - Add recommended wheel ballast or counterweight according to the manufacturer’s instructions.

 - Move wheels to widest recommended setting.

 - Travel with the load as close to the ground as conditions permit.
 (If the rear of the tractor lifts, the bucket will hit the ground before the tractor tips.)

 - Operate controls from the operator's seat only.

 - Watch for overhead powerlines, depressions, obstructions, and uneven ground.

 - Operate and turn tractor at low speeds.
 Do not use jerky movements.